-I am not in-network with any insurance plans but if you have out-of-network insurance benefits, your insurance company may reimburse you directly all or part of the cost of treatment, depending on your benefits.
-If you would like to utilize your insurance benefits to help cover the cost of treatment, I can provide an itemized bill for services at the end of each session, which you can forward to your insurance company for reimbursement based on your particular plan policies.
+We are not in-network with any insurance plans (with the exception of Northwell Direct) but if you have out-of-network insurance benefits, your insurance company may reimburse you directly all or part of the cost of treatment, depending on your benefits.
+If you would like to utilize your insurance benefits to help cover the cost of treatment, we can provide an itemized bill for services at the end of each session, which you can forward to your insurance company for reimbursement based on your particular plan policies.
 This allows for substantially increased confidentiality of your or your child’s medical record.

 Some insurance companies will allow for a single case agreement where they will reimburse at a higher rate for an out-of-network provider with specialized expertise (e.g., eating disorders, FBT, DBT).
 Please contact your insurance company directly regarding this option.

-*Note: If your insurance plan informed you that I am an in-network provider, please check the address they have listed.
+*Note: If your insurance plan informed you that Dr. Hirsch is an in-network provider, please check the address they have listed.
 It is likely a Northwell site.
-I see a very narrow population of patients at the hospital and only during daytime hours.
-While the hospital accepts most insurance plans, this does not apply to sessions held in my Roslyn private practice.
+She sees a very narrow population of patients at the hospital and only during daytime hours.
+While the hospital accepts most insurance plans, this does not apply to sessions held in her private practice.